gui33627/ATE/README.md

 ```

 4. (Optional) Some users may encounter the following error message:

-    \`Error: CmdStan path has not been set yet.
-See ?set_cmdstan_path.’
+`Error: CmdStan path has not been set yet.
+See ?set_cmdstan_path.`

-    This error occurs because your system does not recognize the
+This error occurs because your system does not recognize the installed
-    installed CmdStan package path.
-To fix this, you need to manually
+CmdStan package path.
+To fix this, you need to manually set the path.
-    set the path.
-You can resolve the issue by running the following
+You can resolve the issue by running the following command:
-    command:

 ``` r
 library(cmdstanr)